SHARE

 The emergency response that changed everything

 When the scope became clear, the shutdowns came fast.
-Salesloft revoked all Drift-to-Salesforce access tokens on August 20, 2025.
-Salesforce disabled all Salesloft integrations on August 28, 2025.
-Salesloft took Drift completely offline on September 2, 2025.
+Salesloft revoked all Drift-to-Salesforce access tokens on Aug.
+20. Salesforce disabled all Salesloft integrations on Aug.
+28. Salesloft took Drift completely offline on Sept.
+2.

 Salesloft has rotated credentials and added segmentation controls between Salesloft and Drift.
 It also recommends that all third party apps integrated with Drift via API key revoke and reissue keys.
-Salesforce temporarily suspended the Salesloft integration on August 28 and restored it on September 7, 2025, after additional security measures and remediation.
+Salesforce temporarily suspended the Salesloft integration on Aug.
+28 and restored it on Sept.
+7, after additional security measures and remediation.

-This breach is a reminder that a single compromised integration can ripple outward, fast.
+This breach is a reminder that a single compromised integration can ripple outward… fast.
 The months between initial compromise and discovery show how traditional monitoring struggles against slow, methodical operators who play the long game.

 Vendor risk needs a rethink, not a checkbox.
 Assume a trusted partner could already be compromised, quietly building footholds and waiting for scale.
 My read, more teams will start treating OAuth tokens and app-to-app connections like crown jewels, and late discoveries like this will push that shift from theory to habit.